rashisen/dijkstra-ui-challenge/README.md

 The current implementation is partially responsive, but there are known limitations:

 - **Limited mobile support**
-  *Issue:* Layout does not adapt well on very small screens (e.g., phones under 480px).
+  *Issue:* Layout does not adapt well on small screens.
   *Impact:* Elements may appear cramped or overflow outside the viewport.
   *Planned fix:* Add more granular media queries to support smaller breakpoints.